apozas/contactdiary/README.md

 # Contributing :+1:

-If you found a bug, have an idea how to improve the Contact Diary app or have a question, please create new issue or comment existing one.
+If you found a bug, have an idea how to improve the Contact Diary app or have a question, please create a [new issue](https://github.com/apozas/contactdiary/issues/new/choose) or comment an existing one.
 If you would like to contribute code, fork the repository and send a pull request.

 # Screenshots :eyes: